live-wire/journal/README.md

 > "One day I will find the right words, and they will be simple." - Jack Kerouac

 ---
+`Nov 14, 2018`
+#### Pattern Recognition
+- Decision Trees: `Bagging` might not necessarily give better results but the results will have lower variance and will be more reliable / reproducible.

+---
 `Nov 12, 2018`
 #### Causal Convolutions, WaveNet
 `msc`